-The following list is not in any particular order of importance or priority:
+The following list is not in any particular order of importance or priority.

 Mistake #1: Failure to carefully review personnel records prior to federal retirement.

-Employees should routinely review and make sure that the information contained in their Official Personnel Folder (OPF) is correct and current; in particular, Form SF 50 (Notice of Personnel Action) which is updated annually.
-Form SF 50 contains some extremely important pieces of retirement-related information.
-In particular, Box 30 of form SF 50 that is entitled “retirement plan”, officially states which retirement plan an employee is covered by.
-This includes the Civil Service Retirement System (CSRS), CSRS-Offset, or the Federal Employees Retirement System (FERS).
+Federal employees should routinely review and make sure that the information contained in their Official Personnel Folder (OPF) is correct and current; in particular, Form SF 50 (Notice of Personnel Action) which is usually updated annually.
+Form SF 50 contains some extremely important pieces of retirement-related information including: (1) Box 30 of Form SF 50 entitled (“retirement plan”) officially states which retirement plan an employee is covered by; namely, the Civil Service Retirement System (CSRS), CSRS-Offset, or the Federal Employees Retirement System (FERS).

 Employees should also review their OPF and take note of the following items that can affect their eligibility for federal retirement and the computation of their CSRS or FERS annuities:

-- type of appointment – temporary, intermittent, WAE (When Actually Employed), part-time, career, or career conditional.
+3. type of appointment – temporary, intermittent, WAE (When Actually Employed), part-time, career, or career conditional.

 Mistake #2: Failure to make timely requests estimates of unpaid deposits or redeposits.

-For employees who were in federal service, left federal service and withdrew their CSRS or FERS contributions but subsequently reentered federal service, they can redeposit their withdrawn contributions (usually with interest charges) thereby restoring the years of service that were lost as a result of withdrawn CSRS or FERS contributions.
+For employees who were in federal service, left federal service before being eligible to retire and withdrew their CSRS or FERS contributions and subsequently reentered federal service, they are able to redeposit their withdrawn contributions (usually with interest charges) thereby restoring the years of service that were lost as a result of withdrawn CSRS or FERS contributions.
 Some employees are told about their deposits or redeposits later in their careers, thereby owing and paying more in interest charges.

 Mistake #3: Failure to fill out and if necessary, update beneficiary designations.

-The following beneficiary forms should be filled out and, if necessary, updated — for example, if the employee gets married or divorced, etc:
+The following beneficiary forms should be filled out and, if necessary, updated — for example, if the employee gets married or divorced, etc.:

-- Form SF 2808 – CSRS and CSRS-Offset employees: Designation of Beneficiary of CSRS Contributions, or Form SF 3102 – FERS employees: Designation of Beneficiary of FERS Contributions.
+4. Form SF 2808 – CSRS and CSRS-Offset employees: Designation of Beneficiary of CSRS Contributions, or Form SF 3102 – FERS employees: Designation of Beneficiary of FERS Contributions.

 Mistake #5: Failure to contribute as much as possible to the Thrift Savings Plan (TSP) and starting during the earlier years of an employee’s federal service.

-New employees should be aware that effective June 22, 2009, all new employees immediately obtain the automatic agency one percent of gross salary contribution and four percent agency maximum matching.
+New employees should be aware that effective October 1, 2020, all new employees immediately obtain the automatic agency one percent of gross salary contribution and four percent agency maximum matching.
 But there will be a maximum four percent match from the agency only if a FERS-covered employee contributes a minimum of five percent of his or her gross salary each pay date throughout the year.

 Mistake #6: Failure to consider the TSP as a “long-term” investment plan and properly investing as such in the TSP funds.

-As past investment performance has shown, long-term growth will most likely be accomplished when most of one’s TSP account is invested in the stock funds (C, S, and I) or in the Life Cycle funds (L) that are invested mostly in the stock funds (the L2030, L2040 and L2050 funds) and not in the bond funds (F and G funds) or in the L income fund.
+As past investment performance has shown, long-term growth will most likely be accomplished when most of one’s TSP account is invested in the stock funds (C, S, and I) or in the Life Cycle funds (L) that are invested mostly in the stock funds (the L2045, L2050, L2055, L2060 and L2065 funds) and little if any in the bond funds (F and G funds).
 TSP participants are also cautioned not to “time” the stock market and constantly move TSP funds around in order to achieve long-term goals and to “preserve” one’s TSP account in stock market downturns.
 But as any investor is warned,

 The federal government offers long-term care (LTC) insurance to its employees and retirees.
 Most episodes of LTC occur on average when an individual is in his or her 70’s or 80’s.
-Individuals are encouraged to buy LTC insurance when they are young and healthy enough to qualify as well as be able to pay reasonable LTC insurance premiums.
-Many insurance professionals recommend buying disability income insurance when employees starts their profession careers – usually when a professional is in his or her 20’s or early 30’s – and buying LTC insurance towards the end of their working careers when they are in their late 50’s or early 60’s.
+Employees are therefore encouraged to buy LTC insurance when they are young and healthy enough to qualify as well as be able to pay LTC insurance premiums that they can afford.
+Many insurance professionals recommend buying disability income insurance when employees start their profession careers – usually when a professional is in his or her 20’s or early 30’s – and buying LTC insurance towards the end of their working careers when they are in their late 50’s or early 60’s.